javascriptures/jobble-frontend/README.md

-# Jobble - A Job Listing Management App for Job Seekers
+# Jobble - Job Posting Management for Job Seekers

 ## About